MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-jupyter-local.md

 :::image type="content" source="../media/qubit-time-diagram-jupyter-shorRE-1.png" alt-text="Screenshot showing how to select the estimates you want to display in the results table.":::

-In this case, the **Estimate type** is single estimate, thus the Resource Estimator calculates one point in the qubit-time diagram.
-If you want to see more combinations of $\text{\{number of qubits, runtime\}}$ pairs for the same algorithm, see [Running Pareto frontier estimation](#running-pareto-frontier-estimation).
+In this case, the **Estimate type** is single estimate, thus the Resource Estimator calculates one point of the space-time diagram.
+If you want to see more combinations of {number of qubits, runtime} pairs for the same algorithm, see [Running Pareto frontier estimation](#running-pareto-frontier-estimation).

 :::image type="content" source="../media/qubit-time-diagram-jupyter-shorRE.png" alt-text="Screenshot showing the qubit-time diagram of the Resource Estimator.":::